-The scores for each of the four criteria are added together and a final Grade 1 2 3 4 5 6 7 is awarded.
-1-5 6-9 10-14 15-18 19-23 24-27 28-32
+The scores for each of the four criteria are added together and a final Grade is awarded.

-Achievement Lev el Descriptor Level Criterion A: KNOWLEDGE & UNDERSTANDING Criterion B: INVESTIGATING Criterion C: COMMUNICATING Criterion D: THINKING CRITICALLY 1-2 Recognizes some vocabulary Demonstrates basic knowledge and understanding of content and concepts through limited descriptions and/or examples.
+Achievement Level Descriptor Level Criterion A: KNOWLEDGE & UNDERSTANDING Criterion B: INVESTIGATING Criterion C: COMMUNICATING Criterion D: THINKING CRITICALLY 1-2 Recognizes some vocabulary Demonstrates basic knowledge and understanding of content and concepts through limited descriptions and/or examples.
 Identifies a research question Follows an action plan in a limited way to explore a research question Collects and records information, to a limited extent With guidance, reflects on the research process and results, to a limited extent.
-Communicates information and ideas in a style that is not always clear Organises information and ideas in a limited way Inconsistently lists sources, not following the task instructions Identifies the main points of ideas, events, visual representation or arguments to a limited extent Rarely uses information to justify opinions Identifies the origin and purpose of limited sources/data Identifies some different views 3-4 Uses some vocabulary Demonstrated satisfactory knowledge and understanding of content and concepts through simple descriptions, explanations and/or examples. research question Communicates information and ideas in a way that is somewhat clear Somewhat organises information and ideas Lists sources in a way that sometimes follows the task instructions Identifies some main points of ideas, events, visual representation or arguments Justifies opinions with some information Identifies the origin and purpose of sources/data Identifies some different views and suggests some of their implications 5-6 Uses considerable relevant vocabulary, often accurately Demonstrated substantial knowledge and understanding of content and concepts through descriptions, explanations and examples.
-Describes the choice of research question in detail Mostly follows an action plan to explore a research question Uses method(s) to collect and record often relevant information Reflects on the research process and results Communications information and ideas in a way that is mostly clear Mostly organises information and ideas Lists sources in a way that often follows the task instructions representation or arguments Gives sufficient justification of opinions using information Identifies the origin and purpose of a range of sources/data Identifies different views and most of their implications 7-8 Consistently uses relevant vocabulary accurately Demonstrates excellent knowledge and understanding of content and concepts through detailed descriptions, explanations and examples.
+Communicates information and ideas in a style that is not always clear Organises information and ideas in a limited way Inconsistently lists sources, not following the task instructions Identifies the main points of ideas, events, visual representation or arguments to a limited extent Rarely uses information to justify opinions Identifies the origin and purpose of limited sources/data Identifies some different views 3 4 Uses some vocabulary Demonstrated satisfactory knowledge and understanding of content and concepts through simple descriptions, explanations and/or examples. research question Communicates information and ideas in a way that is somewhat clear Somewhat organises information and ideas Lists sources in a way that sometimes follows the task instructions Identifies some main points of ideas, events, visual representation or arguments Justifies opinions with some information Identifies the origin and purpose of sources/data Identifies some different views and suggests some of their implications 5-6 Uses considerable relevant vocabulary, often accurately Demonstrated substantial knowledge and understanding of content and concepts through descriptions, explanations and examples.
+Describes the choice of research question in detail Mostly follows an action plan to explore a research question Uses method(s) to collect and record often relevant information Reflects on the research process and results Communications information and ideas in a way that is mostly clear Mostly organises information and ideas Lists sources in a way that often follows the task instructions Identifies the main points of ideas, events, visual representation or arguments Gives sufficient justification of opinions using information Identifies the origin and purpose of a range of sources/data Identifies different views and most of their implications 7-8 Consistently uses relevant vocabulary accurately Demonstrates excellent knowledge and understanding of content and concepts through detailed descriptions, explanations and examples.
 Explains the choice of a research question Effectively follows an action plan to explore a research question Uses methods to collect and record consistently relevant information Thoroughly reflects on the research process and results Communicates information and ideas in a way that is completely clear Completely organises information and ideas effectively Lists sources in a way that always follows the task instructions.
 Identifies in detail the main points of ideas, events, visual representation or arguments Gives detailed justification of opinions using information] Consistently identifies and analyses a range of sources/data in terms of origin and purpose Consistently identifies different views and their implications